Showing posts with label Vietnamese Stories. Show all posts

 The Legend of Mị Châu and Trọng Thủy

-The Legend of the Dragon and Fairy
+Legend Dragon and Fairy

-The Story of Coconut Head
+Coconut Head

 The Toad Sues Heaven

-The Tiger and the Farmer's Wisdom
+Tiger and Farmer's Wisdom

 The Legend of Chưng Cake and Giầy Cake

-Long ago, after King Hùng defeated the invading Yin forces, Vietnam entered a time of peace and prosperity.
-As King Hùng grew older and weaker, he decided it was time to choose a successor among his sons.
-To do this, he made an unusual announcement:
+Long ago, after King Hùng defeated the invading Yin forces, Vietnam entered a period of peace and prosperity.
+As the king grew older and weaker, he decided it was time to choose a successor among his sons.
+To do this, he made an unusual announcement: "On the day of the Ancestor Worship Ceremony, whichever son brings me the most pleasing food offering will inherit the throne."

 The Legend of Hoàn Kiếm Lake

-Long ago, during a brutal period when the Ming Dynasty invaded Vietnam, the Vietnamese people suffered deeply under foreign oppression, treated like expendable tools under extreme exploitation and cruelty.
+Long ago, during a brutal period when the Ming Dynasty invaded Vietnam, the Vietnamese people suffered deeply under foreign oppression.
+They were treated like expendable tools, enduring extreme exploitation and cruelty.
 Amidst this hardship, a brave leader named Lê Lợi rose to lead the Lam Sơn Uprising against the invaders.
-However, at first, Lê Lợi’s forces were weak and suffered repeated defeats against the Ming army.
-Witnessing the struggles and unwavering spirit of the Vietnamese people, the Dragon King (Long Quân) decided to intervene by granting them a powerful weapon—a magical sword capable of turning the tide of war.
+However, at first, Lê Lợi’s forces were weak and suffered repeated defeats against the powerful Ming army.
+Witnessing the struggles and unwavering spirit of the Vietnamese people, the Dragon King, Long Quân, decided to intervene by granting them a powerful weapon, a magical sword capable of turning the tide of war.

-The Legend of Cuội and the Moon Tree
+Legend Cuội Moon Tree

-The Legend of the Hundred-Joint Bamboo Tree
+Legend Hundred-Joint Bamboo Tree

-The Legend of Betel Leaves and Areca Nut
+Legend Betel Leaves Areca Nut

 The Legend of Sơn Tinh and Thủy Tinh